 Welcome to the Lin Lab at the University of Toronto (St. George, downtown campus)!

-The central question of our lab is – how does the brain produce adaptive, flexible behavior?
+Our central question: how does the brain produce adaptive, flexible behavior?

-If you share the passion, with a background in neuroscience, physics, computation, engineering, or even psychology and philosophy, welcome to join us!
+If you share this interest and have a background in neuroscience, physics, computation, engineering, or related fields, we welcome you to join us.

 Address: